googleworkspace/workspace-guardrails-ps-ca/EN/04_Enable-Logging-and-Monitoring.md

 * [ ] Consider the use of a central logging solution whenever and wherever possible.
 Capabilities that automate event and behaviour analysis, and offer real-time alerting can help to identify possible security threats and incidents.
 * [ ] Consider the [export of Google Workspace logs](https://support.google.com/a/answer/9320190) and usage reports to Google Cloud Platform services.
-* [ ] Perform Admin auditing for the security center.
+* [ ] Perform Admin auditing for the Security Center.
-      Many security center tasks are recorded through the Admin log event data source in the security investigation tool.
+      Many Security Center tasks are recorded through the Admin log event data source in the Security Investigation tool.
 This log data enables you to track the history of tasks performed in your Google Admin console, including which administrator performed the tasks.

 ## Validation